ozgeerkskn/Student_Management_System/README.md

 Follow the steps below to login to the system:
 1) Create a database in phpmyadmin.
 The name of the database is preferably "stdmngdb".
 2) Import the file named "stdmngdb.sql" located in the DB folder.
-3)Username and passwords to login to the system:  (Ignore the "/" sign.)
+3) Username and passwords to login to the system:  (Ignore the "/" sign.)

     robot 112233 /
     admin admin  /
     root  root